taneeshakal/Portfolio-Website/README.md

 # Portfolio

-This is a frontend project for my personal portfolio website built using HTML, CSS, Angular, and Bootstrap.
-The website showcases my personal profile, projects, and how to reach out to me for potential employers and clients.
+This is a frontend project, personal portfolio website built using HTML, CSS, Angular, and Bootstrap.

 ##Status